 The Steamboat Natchez

 On Tuesday night, we will get a true taste of old school New Orleans.
 This city was built by the Mississippi River and steamboats.
-Once aboard, passengers are emersed in cajun cooking and classic jazz.
-The view of the skyline isn’t bad either.
+Once aboard, passengers are emersed in cajun cooking and classic jazz, and the view of the skyline is the best in the city!

 … And MORE all within walking distance!